I Have Always Loved Books.

 2. A New Language For Life: Happy No Matter What – Louis Koster

 This book came into my hands at a particularly difficult time of my life.
 I love this book and author so much that I actually purchased 4 physical copies.
-I have a tendency to loan out my books and I’m terrible at keeping track of where they go,!
-Many of them never find a way back home, so I figure 4 copies should do me.
+I have a tendency to loan out my books and I’m terrible at keeping track of where they go, so I figure 4 copies should do me.
 I don’t believe this book is currently in print, but I’ve always been able to find a used copy on Amazon.
 For months I carried a copy of this in my purse.
 It is also available as a free download from the author’s website, louiskoster.com.

 I love Dr. Koster’s personal journey where he discovered that his thoughts are not him.
 Sometimes we mistakenly believe that our thoughts are who we are.
 When something happens, we have a thought about it so fast, that we live as if the thought is the truth.
 Actually, our thoughts about what happened can be optional.
 When we discover this truth for ourselves, anything becomes possible.